MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## New Mobile Center services

-* Push Notifications
-    * Send notifications to:
-        * Broadcast
-        * Custom device list
-        * Audiences
-    * Create segments of users based on a set of custom and device properties.

 * [CodePush](https://microsoft.github.io/code-push/)
 	* Fast track distribution for React Native apps
 	* Users, Apps, Deployments and Releases from existing CodePush apps available in Mobile Center dashboard